jostylr/mathpebbles/src/common.md

 [set center]()

-This resets the main slider to the middle and sets the center value to the current value of the main variable
+This resets the main slider to the middle and sets the center value to the current value of the main variabe

     function setCenter (v) {
         center.change( v );